alsanju/NGSchool2018/alignment_vcalling.md

 p + geom_vline(xintercept=median(coverage$cov), colour = "red")
 ```

-However, this is a very specific subset, and is not a representation of the coverage of NA12878’s genome.
-If you want to compare this with the coverage distribution across the whole genome, you can do the same steps but for the [NA12878](http://github.com/nanopore-wgs-consortium/NA12878/blob/master/Genome.md).

 ## Variant calling

 Variants are called and stored in [VCF](http://samtools.github.io/hts-specs/VCFv4.2.pdf) format.
 This contains a header, and then data lines each containing information about a position in the genome.